rexrainbow/phaser3-rex-notes/docs/docs/bbcodetext.md

 - `sharedPool` :
     - `true` : Use shared resouce pools during game.
 Default behavior.
     - `false` : Use local resource pools, will be free when game object destroying.
+- `urlTagCursorStyle` : Cursor style when cursor moving over a url tag.
+Default value is `'pointer'`.
 - `interactive` :
     - `true` : Invoke `txt.setInteractive()` for hit-area tag, or url tag.
     - `false` : Do nothing.
 Default behavior.